jguigli/cloud-1/README.md

 # COMMAND TO DEPLOY

-Configurate the file `inventory.ini` with your cloud IP address.
+In directory /ansible_deployment, configurate the file `inventory.ini` with your cloud IP address.
-Then, in directory /ansible_deployment :
+Then use :

 	make ansible